grafana/metrictank/docs/operations.md

 * `metrictank.stats.$environment.$instance.input.*.pressure.idx.counter32`: index pressure as a ns counter, rise is between 0 and 10^9 each second.
 Alert if increase is more than 4x10^8 each second: this would signify the index can't keep up with indexing new data and is blocking ingestion pipeline.
 * `metrictank.stats.$environment.$instance.api.request_handle.latency.*.gauge32`: shows how fast/slow metrictank responds to http queries
 * `metrictank.stats.$environment.$instance.store.cassandra.error.*`: shows erroring queries.
 Queries that result in errors (or timeouts) will result in missing data in your charts.
+* `perSecond(metrictank.stats.$environment.$instance.tank.add_to_closed_chunk.counter32)`: Points dropped due to chunks being closed.
+Need to tune the chunk-max-stale setting or fix your data stream to not send old points so late.

 If you expect consistent or predictable load, you may also want to monitor: